Jakejamesreid/Propylon-Interview/Explanation.md

 4. Improve the code base as you would any professional quality code.
 This includes not just error checking and improving code readability but also adding doc-strings, comments where necessary, additional tests if any ...etc.

+## Assumptions
+1. The readme.md did not specify if this code is meant to be developed for use by an end user or a developer.
+I have assumed that this code is being used by other developers and not by and end user.
+As such the code does not take user input.
+2. I have assumed that the definition of the functions is not to be changed.
+3. Data is just to be returned from the functions and not stored in a file or printed.

 ## The Strategy
-Here I will explain the my plan for solving eash task.
+Here I will explain the plan for solving eash task.

 ### Initial Setup
 First steps are to set up a git repository for version control.
 This is important for collaborating with other developers, having a backup of your code, being able to rollback to a previous version of your code, etc. The next step is to then create a virtual environment, which will allow for the projects required dependencies to be kept separate from other projects.
 These dependencies will be stored in the requirements.txt file.

 ### Understanding the code provided
 I started by gaining an understanding of how the code provided works.
 To do this I set some breakpoints in the `filter_bills_sponsored_by` function and started stepping through the code.
 Once I gained an understanding of how the code worked, I then proceeded to rename the variables with names that were more meaningful.
 This allows for better readibility for myself and other developers.
 I also made a slight adjustment to the file structure to add add a data folder to store the JSON files.
 This just helps to keep the working area easy to navigate through.
-A def function was used to replace the lambda expression that was assigned to a variable.
+A def function was used to replace the lambda expression that was assigned to a  called load.
 This was done to keep with pep8 standards.

 ### Solving Task 1
 To implement this strategy, the most logical 1st step seemed to be to understand start with Task 1 whilst keeping Task 4 in mind throughout.
 My initial thoughts are that this will be a simple enough task.
 I can use the `requests` module to make an API call to the `legislation` and `members` api endpoints.
-The results of these API calls can then be passed to the anonymous function used to load the offline files.
-I must also ensure to incorporate appropriate error handling in the event that the API caoll fails.
+The results of these API calls can then be passed to the load function used to load the offline files.
+Appropriate error handling must also be used in the event that the API call fails.

-Once this is implementation is functional, I can develop a unit test for testing the functionality of the API call.
-Testing API calls in unit tests requires the use of mocking.
+Once this is implementation is functional, unit tests can be developed for testing the functionality of the API calls and the function.
+Testing API calls in unit tests is best done with the use of mocking.
 Mocking allows us to simulate that we received the data from the API.
 This means that our unit tests will not be dependant on a third party.

 ### Solving Task 2
-Ideally when using an API we want the amount of calls that we make to be as low as possible as it is very time consuming to make an API call and wait for the result.
-In the current implementation we have 3 nested loops, giving a time complexity of O(n^3).
+Ideally when using an API it isbest to keep the amount of calls that aree made as low as possible, as it is very time consuming to make an API call and wait for the result.
+In the current implementation there is 3 nested loops, giving a time complexity of O(n^3).
 A decorator function can be used to time how long each function takes to run.
-I will use this method for for optimising the time taken as oppossed to just timing the entire script.
-The reason for this is that I don't want the time taken for the API call to be included due the uncontrollable time variance that will occur.
+This method will be used for for optimising the time taken as oppossed to just timing the entire script.
+The reason for this is so that the time taken for the API call is not included as this involves an uncontrollable time variance.
 This data can then be used to analyse the performance increase after optimisations are made.
 Some possible optimisation techniques are as follows:
 * There might be an option to filter the data using the API.
-* If it is okay to change the arguement passed to the function to be the name of the sponsor as opposed to the pId, then we can easily remove the inner most loop.
+* If it is okay to change the arguement passed to the `filter_bills_sponsored_by` function to be the URI of the sponsor as opposed to the pId, then the implementation will be much more simple.
-* The legislation endpoint also provides a filter by member URI option.
-This can be used to reduce the amount of loops needed.
 * A generator could be used for more efficient use of memory

 At this point it is good to ensure that all test cases are still functioning correctly.

 ### Solving Task 3
 The third task on initial examination also appears to be a simple enough solutions.
 The `legislation` endpoint accepts a start and end date as parameters.
 So the implementation will be very similar to the `filter_bills_sponsored_by` function.
+A start and end date will be provided to the legislation endpoint to return a list of bills last updated within this date range.

 Test cases will then be developed to ensure correct functionality.